samhyunyoo/myweb-hugo-academic/content/publication/yoo2022/index.md

 ---
-title: Total number of births shrinking faster than fertility rates: fertility quantum decline and shrinking generation size in South Korea
+title: 'Total number of births shrinking faster than fertility rates: fertility quantum decline and shrinking generation size in South Korea'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here